cloudinary/cloudinary_sfcc_pwa-kit/README.md

 ### Dedicated Configuration Files

-At project generation a single `default` configuration is created.
+At project generation, a single `default` configuration is created.
 For most cases a single configuration file will get the job done.
 But there are times when you want to have a different configuration for a different environment.
-These environments for example could be, a developers local machine, a remote `production` environment, or a remote `staging` environment.
+These environments for example could be, a developer's local machine, a remote `production` environment, or a remote `staging` environment.
 In all these cases you want to use a different configuration for each.

 When multiple configurations are present, here's how the correct configuration file is chosen: